-Thirty Things You Never Knew About EPCOT Centerby Jim Korkis, staff writer
+Thirty Things You Never Knew About EPCOT Centerby Jim Korkis, contributing writer

 For the last several weeks, I have been writing columns about EPCOT Center in 1982, the year it opened.
 I tried to document some stories and information that have been forgotten over the last three decades.
 During my research, I came across many interesting facts that I couldn't fit into those columns.